ZenBanana/ZenMenu/README.md

 In order to have a functioning ZenMenu, we need ZenMenuItems to display when the menu is open.
 There are three different types of ZenMenuItems, and here is how you initialze them:

-   *) Using a Simple String
+A) Using a Simple String

    If you want to just display simple strings for the menu items, here is how you would initialize them:

    ![Simple String Item](/Assets/ReadMe-Images/Init-ZenMenuItem-As-String.png)

-   * Using a UIImage
+B) Using a UIImage

    If you have images for the menu items, here is how to initialize them as ZenMenuItems:

    ![UImage Item](/Assets/ReadMe-Images/Init-ZenMenuItem-As-Image.png)

-   * Using a Custom View from a .xib
+C) Using a Custom View from a .xib

    If you have a custom view for your menu items, here is how to initialize them as ZenMenuItems: